wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 - **argument**: value passed to function during function invocation
 - **parameter**: placeholder in function definition

-- `fn`: A typical function has default properties:
+- `fn`: A typical function has default standard properties, and they can't be overwritten.`fn.name = 'fn2' // this will not work`

   - `fn.length`: the number of parameters expected by the `fn`